 The only requirement for A.A. membership is a desire to stop drinking.

 Most alcoholics, including myself, feel very fortunate that the only requirement for AA membership is a desire to quit drinking.
-I’m so glad no one told me membership requires moral inventory and amends to those I’ve harmed.
+I’m grateful no one told me membership requires completing a moral inventory and making amends to those I’ve harmed before joining.
 AA has no social or financial requirements.
-When or how did Tradition 3 resonate with you?
+This tradition embodies the inclusive spirit of AA.

 9. One Day at a Time

-Dr. Bob and Bill W used the term when attempting to sober up Bill D (Alcoholic #3) because Bill D was overwhelmed with the thought of stopping drinking “forever.”
-Bill and Bob said to the man, “You can quit for 24 hours, can’t you?”
-Bill D is the “Man in the Bed” portrayed in a 1955 painting created for the Grapevine.
+Dr. Bob and Bill W used this phrase when helping Bill D (Alcoholic #3) because he was overwhelmed with the thought of stopping drinking “forever.”
+They said, “You can quit for 24 hours, can’t you?”
 Bill D remained sober until his death 19 years later.

 10. Humility